8 min read

 Just because you write something doesn't mean it will rank well or be visible in search results.
 How an article is structured can make all the difference.
-This article outlines how to write an article both people and search engines will appreciate.
+This article outlines how to create an article people will appreciate, and search engines will reward with higher visibility.

 - Publish on the right website